siderolabs/rfcs/002-key-management.md

 ## Alternatives

-List any alternatives others have tried, including the current solution if there is one, to help others quickily catch up on how we got here.
+List any alternatives others have tried, including the current solution if there is one, to help others quickly catch up on how we got here.

 ## Questions

-* How do we want to approach multisig?
+* How do we want to approach multi-sig?
   * distrust-foundation/Sig and hashbang/git-signatures approaches are options
   * Should likely address after the team has comfort with the scope of this doc
 * How do we want to approach release engineering?
-  * Should likely solve determinstic buids first
+  * Should likely solve deterministic builds first
   * Will need to decide on a single widely known release key
     * Who holds it?
     * Who should hold the revocation certificate as insurance against abuse?